History

 Credit 4 units.

-L22 History 5356 Graduate Seminar in History: The Second British Empire
+HISTORY 5358 Graduate Seminar in History: The Second British Empire

-This world history seminar traces the history of the "Second" British Empire from its inception during the "new" imperial era of the 1880s to its demise in the decades after the Second World War.
+This world history seminar traces the history of the Second British Empire from its inception during the new imperial era of the 1880s to its demise in the decades after the Second World War.
 Topics include: imperial administration; police and military institutions; settlement commerce and investment; economic development; gender; race and racism; agriculture; urbanization; education; and popular culture.

 Credit 4 units.